L1apps/taskbox/README.md

 ## Overview

 **TaskBox** is a standalone, feature-rich task management application designed for individuals and teams.
-It supports nested lists (sublists), multi-user collaboration, list sharing with granular permissions (View, Modify, Full), admin controls, and extensive task organization features like dependencies and pinning, all in a secure, self-hosted Docker container.
+It supports nested lists (sublists), multi-user collaboration, list sharing with granular permissions (View, Modify, Full), admin controls, and extensive task organization features like parent/child relationships and pinning, all in a secure, self-hosted Docker container.

 ---